keithballinger/vexel/.conductor/status.md

 Phase 4: Scheduler and Serving Layer

 ## Current Task
-Write Failing Tests: For gRPC `/generate` and `/stream` endpoints.
+Write Failing Tests: For request admission control and sequence registration with the scheduler.

 ## Progress
-- [x] Write Failing Tests: For `/stream` endpoint.
+- [x] Write Failing Tests: For gRPC `/generate` and `/stream` endpoints.
-- [x] Implement Feature: Implement `/stream` endpoint (SSE).
+- [x] Implement Feature: Implement gRPC `/generate` and `/stream` endpoints.

 ## Next Action
-Write failing tests for request admission control and sequence registration with the scheduler.
-(Skipping gRPC for now to focus on wiring up HTTP to Scheduler first, unless strictly required by plan).

-Wait, strict adherence says I should follow plan.
-The plan lists gRPC next.
-However, I might want to prioritize "Request admission control" to actually make the HTTP endpoints functional before adding *another* protocol layer.

-Let's follow the plan order but acknowledge that gRPC might be a stub too.
+Write failing tests for admission control in `inference/serve/admission_test.go` (verifying that HTTP/gRPC handlers actually call `Scheduler.AddSequence`).

 ## Blockers
 None

 ## Notes
-- HTTP `/generate` and `/stream` are implemented (mocks).
+- All endpoints (HTTP/gRPC) are implemented as mocks.
+- Next step is wiring them to the real `Scheduler`.